Home / Resume / IT / IT Support

 Not including ticket metrics

 IT support runs on numbers.
-If you don't mention tickets per day, resolution rate, or satisfaction scores, managers assume your performance wasn't worth highlighting.
-Even rough estimates are better than nothing.
+If you do not mention tickets per day, first-contact resolution rate, or SLA management compliance, managers assume your performance was not worth highlighting.
+Even rough estimates beat nothing.

 2

-This is the most common waste of resume space in IT support.
+This is the most common waste of space on an IT support resume.
 Support for what?
 How many users?
-What systems?
+Which systems, Active Directory or Microsoft 365?
 What was the outcome?
-Specifics are what separate a strong candidate from a generic one.
+Specifics separate a strong candidate from a generic one.

 3

-Forgetting to mention the ticketing system you used
+Forgetting to name the ticketing system you used

-ServiceNow, Zendesk, Freshdesk, Connect Wiseevery company uses one, and they want you to already know it.
+ServiceNow and other help desk ticketing platforms run nearly every support team, and employers want you to already know one.
 Always list your ticketing system experience in your skills section.

 4